300x3/ALWAYSON/README.md

 Corda receipt / entitlement transaction
 ```

 3DR’s published order information uses credit card or PayPal for immediate processing, with wire transfer handled separately.
-That is a sound model for the storefront: a standard provider processes payments; ALWAYS ON stores verified references and business receipt state, not card data. [docs.3dr](https://docs.3dr.com/es/orders-and-shipping/how-to-place-an-order-online/)
+That is a sound model for the storefront: a standard provider processes payments; ALWAYS ON stores verified references and business receipt state, not card data. [docs.3dr](https://docs.3dr.com/es/orders-and-shipping/how-to-place-an-order-online/) HOWEVER IT IS ALSO BASED ON A SUBSCRIPTION SERVICE, USE OF THAT SUBSCRIPTION SERVICE IS STILL GENERALLY NECESSARY IN ORDER TO MAINTAIN ACCESS TO BIG BOX STORE LISTINGS.

 ***